 Mix together the prawns, mayonnaise, dill and 1 tablespoon of lemon juice in a bowl.

 Season to taste with salt and pepper.

-Place the bread on a clean board and spread evenly with butter.
+Place the bread on a clean board and spread it evenly with butter.
 Spoon the prawn mixture evenly over half the slices and smooth out.
-Close the sandwich together with remaining bread slices.
+Close the sandwich together with the remaining bread slices.

 Use a serrated knife to remove and discard the crusts.